1. Home

 The color tones on these beauties varies from dark caramels to grays and from cream to oatmeal while the striping colors come in every color you can imagine!

 Grain sacks are stunning pieces of decor to use in your home.
-Here are 8 ideas for vintage grain sacks.
+When you can find an old grain sack and re-purpose it for a different use, you are living sustainably!

 1. Make them into throw pillow cases for your couch, bed, window seat, etc…